waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

 .. function:: abs(x)

    Return the absolute value of a number.
-The argument may be an integer or a floating point number.
+The argument may be an integer, a floating point number, or an object implementing :meth:`__abs__`.
    If the argument is a complex number, its magnitude is returned.

 .. function:: all(iterable)